Why Adalo Works for Building a Redfin-Style Property Listing App

 - Smooth redirect to sign up when needed

-Publishing Your Redfin Clone to App Stores and Web
+Publishing Your Real Estate App to App Stores and Web

 With testing complete, it's time to launch.
-Adalo supports publishing to multiple platforms from one build.
+Adalo supports publishing to multiple platforms from one build—one codebase deploys to web, iOS App Store, and Android Play Store simultaneously.

 Step 36: Publish to Web